Amazfit Balance 2

 • Battery life in power save mode is 67 hours on Amazfit Balance 2 and 72 hours on Apple Watch Ultra 3.

-• Has wireless charging on Apple Watch Ultra 3 but not on Amazfit Balance 2.
+• Wireless charging is available on Apple Watch Ultra 3 but not on Amazfit Balance 2.

-• Has irregular heart rate warnings on Apple Watch Ultra 3 but not on Amazfit Balance 2.
+• Irregular heart rate warnings are available on Apple Watch Ultra 3 but not on Amazfit Balance 2.

-• Has ECG technology on Apple Watch Ultra 3 but not on Amazfit Balance 2.
+• ECG technology is present on Apple Watch Ultra 3 but not on Amazfit Balance 2.

-• Has fall detection on Apple Watch Ultra 3 but not on Amazfit Balance 2.
+• Fall detection is available on Apple Watch Ultra 3 but not on Amazfit Balance 2.

 • Internal storage is 32GB on Amazfit Balance 2 and 64GB on Apple Watch Ultra 3.

-• Has coaching on Amazfit Balance 2 but not on Apple Watch Ultra 3.
+• Coaching features are available on Amazfit Balance 2 but not on Apple Watch Ultra 3.

 Specs Comparison